 Worst lunch: a deli sandwich

 Veering away from processed meats, including deli meat, is a good idea for your prediabetes diet.
-In one Israeli study, people who ate more processed and grilled red meats were at increased risk of insulin resistance (a sign of unhealthy blood sugar levels) and non-alcoholic fatty liver disease, which has been linked to type 2 diabetes.
+In one 2018 study published in the Journal of Hepatology, people who ate more processed and grilled red meats were at increased risk of insulin resistance (a sign of unhealthy blood sugar levels) and non-alcoholic fatty liver disease, which has been linked to type 2 diabetes.
 The sodium and nitrates in processed meats may impair artery health, insulin secretion, and glucose tolerance while grilling can release chemicals that also affect insulin resistance.
-So step away from the grill and make sure you’re also avoiding these other eating habits that particularly bad for people with diabetes.
+(Here’s a look at some of the best meats to eat and those to avoid.)

 Best lunch: a mega salad

-So cliché, but hear us out.
-Non-starchy veggies should make up the largest food group on your plate, says Weisenberger.
+No surprise for any meal plan, but particularly for a prediabetes diet, non-starchy veggies should make up the largest food group on your plate, says Weisenberger.
 “Your goal should be to eat more non-starchy vegetables than anything else.
 If you’re still hungry, eat more of them,” she says.
 These include picks like leafy greens of any type, zucchini, broccoli, bell peppers, onions, and mushrooms.
 Not only does a larger intake of produce help drive down type 2 diabetes risk, but these foods are loaded with vitamins, minerals, and fiber, plus thousands of phytonutrients, which work in numerous ways to protect your heart and keep blood sugar under control.
 Feel free to top your salad with legumes, like lentils or beans, or lean meats like sliced chicken, plus an olive oil-based vinaigrette.

 Worst snack: beef jerky, beef sticks, or pork rinds

 “People eat these because they have zero carbs.
 But the focus shouldn’t be on that; it should be on the overall nutrient profile of the food,” says Weisenberger.
 And these products are lacking in that department, she says.
 Your aim should be to fit more nutrient-rich plant foods into your diet—not simply carb-free ones.
 If you’re not snacking on beef jerky, good for you!
-Just be sure you’re not making one of these other common prediabetic mistakes.
+(Be sure you’re not making one of these common prediabetes mistakes.)